rhysfaultless-cpr/docusaurus_aws_authentication/README.md

     Most User's will expect the sign-out button to be added to the Navigation Bar, or the Footer.
     By default, all Docusaurus buttons in the Navbar or Footer require a hyperlink; and cannot be used to run a function.

-    We can force Docusaurus to allow a funtion buttons by [Swizzling](https://docusaurus.io/docs/swizzling#wrapper-your-site-with-root) the Navbar or Footer (_our repository shows the steps to add a button to the Docusaurus Navbar_).
+    We can force Docusaurus to allow function buttons by [Swizzling](https://docusaurus.io/docs/swizzling#wrapper-your-site-with-root) the Navbar or Footer (_our repository shows the steps to add a button to the Docusaurus Navbar_).

     To Swizzle the Navbar, manually:
-    - create a folder _/src/components/NavbarItems_
+    - Create a folder _/src/components/NavbarItems_
-    - create a file _/src/component/NavbarItems/SignOutButtons.js_
+    - Create a file _/src/component/NavbarItems/SignOutButtons.js_
       - Refer to the file in this repository for details of the content
-    - create a folder _/src/theme/NavbarItem_
+    - Create a folder _/src/theme/NavbarItem_
-    - create a file _/src/theme/NavbarItem/ComponentTypes.js_
+    - Create a file _/src/theme/NavbarItem/ComponentTypes.js_
       - Refer to the file in this repository for details of the content
       - Note, the _custom-_ call in the line `custom-signOutButton': SignOutButton,` is required per the Docusaurus Swizzling syntax.
-    - update the existing file _/docusaurus.config.js_
+    - Update the existing file _/docusaurus.config.js_
       - Add a block to the _themeConfig_ ... _navbar_ --- _items_ section
       - The new block will add our _custom-signOutButton_ element to the Navbar